VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-ha-monitoring-via-vm-cluster.md

 NOTES:
 Write API:

-The VictoriaMetrics write api can be accessed via port 8480 with the following DNS name from within your cluster: vmcluster-victoria-metrics-cluster-vminsert.default.svc.cluster.local
+The VictoriaMetrics write api can be accessed via port 8480 via the following DNS name from within your cluster: vmcluster-victoria-metrics-cluster-vminsert.default.svc.cluster.local

 Get the VictoriaMetrics insert service URL by running these commands in the same shell: